syncfusion-content/windowsforms-docs/WindowsForms/SyntaxEditor/text-visualization.md

 ## Column Guides

-Column Guides are used to highlight columns with special meaning.
-Essential Edit supports unlimited number of column guides.
-Each column guide can be provided with a custom color and location.
-This can be done by setting the `ShowColumnGuides` property of the EditControl.
+Provides support to draw a vertical lines based on the specified column positions that helps to ensure whether the lines don't go beyond a certain length.
+This can be enabled or hidden by setting the `ShowColumnGuides` property.
 Its default value is `true`, to hide the column guides turn on its value to `false`.
 By using `ColumnGuideItem` Collection Editor, specifies the color and the location of the Column Guides.
 The font used to calculate the column location is customized by `usingColumnGuidesMeasuringFont` property.

 <table>
 <tr>
 <th>
-Methods</th><th>
+Functions</th><th>
 Description</th></tr>
 <tr>
 <td>